hashkat/hashkat/docs/input.md

   - name: Blue
 ```

 The *ideologies* are the arbitrary dogma that you would like agents of that ideology to have.
-They can be named whatever you would like, and can be as numerous as you would like as well, though their quantity must be equal or less than the number of
+They can be named whatever you would like.

-N_BIN_IDEOLOGIES specified in config_static.h.
+**Note**: if you'd like to change the number of ideologies in the simulation, make sure te value is less than or equal to the value set to 'N_BIN_IDEOLOGIES' in the *config_static.h' file in *src*.
+You can also change the value set to *N_BIN_IDEOLOGIES* and rebuild **#k@** by running *build.sh*.

 ### **regions**